Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: Introduction

-In pioneering work, \citet{oyaizu_nonlinear_2008} laid down the basic numerical scheme to incorporate the effect of the Chameleon mechanism in $f(R)$ theories.
-The method uses multi-grid method for solving the equations, which involves using a heirarchy of grids with successively decreasing but pre-determined resolution.
-This was used by collaborators to study the non-linear matter power spectrum and the distribution of haloes \citep{oyaizu_nonlinear2_2008, schmidt_nonlinear_2009}. \citealt{Zhao_2011} improved upon this by treating the high density regions with a mesh with self-adaptive resolution.
-This approach was used to incorporate modified gravity models into the hydrodynamic code GADGET \citep{Puchwein_2013}.
-Similar numerical techniques were combined with the Zeldovich approximation and its extensions with the aim of increasing computational efficiency \citep{habib_2020} There have also been efforts to model non-linear growth in $f(R)$ models using Eulerian Perturbation Theory (e.g.,\citealt{Koyama_2009}), Lagrangian Perturbation Theory (e.g., \citealt{Aviles_2017}) and the COLA approach \citep{Tassev_2013,Valogiannis_2017,Winther_2017} which combines LPT evolution on large scales with N-body evolution on small scales.
+In pioneering work, Oyaizu \cite{oyaizu_nonlinear_2008} laid down the basic numerical scheme to incorporate the effect of the Chameleon mechanism in $f(R)$ theories.
+The technique uses a multi-grid method for solving the equations, which involves using a hierarchy of grids with successively decreasing but pre-determined resolution.
+This was used \citep{oyaizu_nonlinear2_2008, schmidt_nonlinear_2009} to study the non-linear matter power spectrum and the distribution of haloes.
+Zhao et al. \cite{Zhao_2011} improved upon this by treating the high density regions with a self-adaptive mesh and this approach was used to incorporate modified gravity models into the hydrodynamic code GADGET \citep{Puchwein_2013}.
+Similar numerical techniques were combined with the Zeldovich approximation and its extensions with the aim of increasing computational efficiency \citep{habib_2020}.
+There have also been efforts to model non-linear growth in $f(R)$ models using Eulerian Perturbation Theory \citep{Koyama_2009}, Lagrangian Perturbation Theory (e.g., \cite{Aviles_2017} and the COLA approach \citep{Tassev_2013,Valogiannis_2017,Winther_2017} which combines LPT evolution on large scales with N-body evolution on small scales.
 More recent investigations have compared numerical and approximate schemes across different types of MG models \citep{winther_modified_2015,Llinares_2018,bose2024}.